ArmandoPalermo/PerfSONAR_Project/README.md

 ## 🧰 Technologies Used

 - **PerfSONAR** – For network performance monitoring
+- **JSON** – Used to define and schedule test configurations for PerfSONAR testpoints
 - **Python & Flask** – Used to receive and store test results (latency, throughput, RTT) automatically sent by PerfSONAR testpoints to the database
 - **MySQL** – For storing measurement data
 - **Grafana** – For data visualization and dashboards